Paralegal Technology

 You will need to follow the general enrollment process for GTCC.
 During the advising process you will have the opportunity to indicate your desire to study within this curriculum.
 Your advisor will help you sign up for the specific courses you need.

-Lisa Johnson-Tonkins is an attorney-at-law who has been a member of the North Carolina Bar since 2003.
-Johnson-Tonkins is currently the elected Clerk of Superior Court for Guilford County and prior to being Clerk, she was an Assistant District Attorney for 8 1/2 years.
-She earned her Juris Doctorate from North Carolina Central School of Law in May of 2003.
-She is also a 1994 graduate of North Carolina A&T State University where she earned her Bachelor of Arts degree in public relations with a minor in Spanish.
-Johnson-Tonkins began her legal career as a paralegal prior to attending law school and joined the law firm of Hunter, Higgins, Miles, Elam and Benjamin, PLLC (now Higgins Benjamin) shortly after successfully passing the NC Bar Exam in 2003.
+Lisa Johnson-Tonkins is an attorney-at-law who has been a member of the N.C.
+Bar since 2003.
+Johnson-Tonkins is the elected Clerk of Superior Court for Guilford County.
+Before that, she was an Assistant District Attorney for 8 1/2 years.
+She earned her Juris Doctorate from N.C.
+Central School of Law in May 2003.
+She is also a 1994 graduate of N.C.
+A&T State University, where she earned her Bachelor of Arts degree in public relations with a minor in Spanish.
+Johnson-Tonkins began her legal career as a paralegal before attending law school and joined the law firm of Hunter, Higgins, Miles, Elam, and Benjamin, PLLC (now Higgins Benjamin) shortly after successfully passing the N.C.
+Bar Exam in 2003.

 Damon Duncan is an attorney-at-law and a board-certified specialist in consumer bankruptcy.
 He is a managing partner at Duncan Law, LLP which has offices in Greensboro, Winston-Salem, Charlotte, and Salisbury, North Carolina.
-In addition to practicing law, he is an adjunct professor at Elon University School of Law, a member of the Board of Governors of the North Carolina Bar Association, and a member of the Greensboro Bar Association.
+In addition to practicing law, he is an adjunct professor at Elon University School of Law, a member of the Board of Governors of the N.C.
+Bar Association, and a member of the Greensboro Bar Association.
 Duncan formerly served as chair of the Law Practice Management and Technology Section of the North Carolina Bar Association and secretary of the Greensboro Bar Association.
-He is a graduate of Elon University and Elon University School of Law as well as the North Carolina Bar Association's Leadership Academy.
+He is a graduate of Elon University and Elon University School of Law, as well as the N.C.
+Bar Association's Leadership Academy.

 Courtney Roller is an attorney-at-law who has managed her own law firm, Roller Law, PLLC, since 2014.
 Her law practice is located in Davidson County and focuses primarily on family law and domestic civil litigation.
 Roller is also trained in collaborative (non-adversarial) divorce.
 She is a graduate of the North Carolina Bar Association’s Leadership Academy and a former secretary of the Judicial District 22B Bar Association.
 In 2019, she was featured in "Business North Carolina" magazine as a "Legal Elite" — a listing of the best North Carolina lawyers as voted on by their peers — in both categories for Family Law and Young Guns (lawyers under 40).
 Roller is a graduate of the UNC-Chapel Hill and Elon University School of Law.
 She currently serves as the chair of the Family Services of Davidson County Board of Directors.

-Precious Vines Harris is a licensed attorney, and currently serves as the program director and full-time instructor for the paralegal technology program at Durham Technical Community College.
+Precious Vines Harris is a licensed attorney who serves as the program director and full-time instructor for the Paralegal Technology program at Durham Technical Community College.
 She has been licensed to practice law for 17 years.
-In addition, Precious has been a legal educator for the past 14 years, working within both the North Carolina Community College System, as well as private colleges.
-Precious holds a Juris Doctorate from North Carolina Central University School of Law.
-She holds a master's degree in human services, with a concentration in nonprofit management from Capella University, and a Bachelor of Arts in psychology from North Carolina Central University.
-She has been admitted to practice in the United States Federal Court-Eastern District Admission.
+In addition, Precious has been a legal educator for the past 14 years, working within both the N.C.
+Community College System as well as private colleges.
+Precious holds a Juris Doctorate from N.C.
+Central University School of Law.
+She has a Master of Human Services degree with a concentration in nonprofit management from Capella University and a Bachelor of Arts in Psychology from N.C.
+Central University.
+She has been admitted to practice in the U.S. Federal Court-Eastern District Admission.
 Precious has worked for various law firms, in addition to having her own law practice.
 Some of her practice and consulting areas have included general civil, criminal, disability, family, and real estate.
-Precious currently serves on the paralegal certification committee.
-She was recently appointed to the Board of Paralegal Certification, with the North Carolina State Bar.
+Precious serves on the paralegal certification committee.
+She was recently appointed to the Board of Paralegal Certification, with the N.C.
+State Bar.
 Her motto is, "If you are able to serve in the profession you are passionate about, learning never ceases."

-Selina Royal Dougherty is a paralegal who has been a North Carolina State Bar certified paralegal since 2005 and is also a member of the North Carolina Bar Association Paralegal Division council.
-She earned her paralegal Associate Degree in 2003 from GTCC, earned a Bachelor of Arts degree in criminal justice with a minor in sociology from High Point University in 2007, and earned a Master of Science degree in criminal justice from the University of Cincinnati in 2015.
-She worked at the district attorney’s office in High Point while finishing her degree from High Point University as a DA investigator intern and after graduation in 2007 began working at the U.S. attorney’s office in Greensboro, N.C., as a Paralegal III in the asset forfeiture department.
-In 2008 she began working part-time at GTCC as an adjunct instructor in the paralegal department until obtaining a position as the lead instructor of paralegal technology at Surry Community College in 2016 until she retired in 2022.
+Selina Royal Dougherty is a paralegal who has been a N.C.
+State Bar-certified paralegal since 2005.
+She is also a member of the N.C.
+Bar Association Paralegal Division council.
+She earned an Associate in Applied Science in Paralegal Technology degree in 2003 from GTCC, a Bachelor of Arts degree in Criminal Justice with a minor in sociology from High Point University in 2007, and a Master of Science degree in criminal justice from the University of Cincinnati in 2015.
+She worked at the district attorney’s office in High Point while finishing her degree from High Point University as a DA investigator intern.
+After graduation in 2007, she began working at the U.S. attorney’s office in Greensboro as a Paralegal III in the asset forfeiture department.
+In 2008, she began working part-time at GTCC as an adjunct instructor in the paralegal department until obtaining a position as the lead instructor of paralegal technology at Surry Community College in 2016 until she retired in 2022.
 In the fall of 2023, she returned part-time as an adjunct instructor at GTCC.
 Dougherty is also a Quality Matters online certified instructor.

 Financial Aid FAQ’s for Certificate Students with Bachelor’s Degrees1: